akeneo/pim-docs/import_and_export_data/guides/create-connector.rst

 .. note::

-    If your job is based on the ``Akeneo\Tool\Component\Batch\Job\Job`` class, you only have to adapt your job service definition by setting the last property of the constructor to "true" (as shown in the example below).
+    If your job is based on the ``Akeneo\Tool\Component\Batch\Job\Job`` class, you have to adapt your job service definition by setting the last property of the constructor to "true" (as shown in the example below).

 .. note::